-Serbia: 200MEUR annual overhaul turnover in Serbian power plants & mines, competition between international and local companies15.
-June 2015. / News Serbia Energy
+Serbia: 200MEUR annual overhaul turnover in Serbian power plants & mines, competition between international and local companies, News Serbia Energy

 The lack of references, insufficient financial capacities and very high tender’ demands often asked by international lenders are just some of the obstacles to Serbian companies to get big jobs in the energy sector.
 Joining the consortiums helps in meeting the tender conditions, but even then sufficiently to obtain the most valuable projects.
 Therefore domestic electrical machinery production seeks help from the state.